chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 ## 1904

+* Verdin p21
 * Boer War memorial unveiled - missing name of Tpr G F Brundrit (Verdin p17)
+* All Yeomanry regiments reduced in size by 120 other ranks
+* Machine Gun Troop formed with the Maxim Guns

+## 1905

+* Verdin p22
+* Earl of Harrington resigned command and became Hon Col succeeding Col P Egerton-Warburton
+* Scouts introduced - six per squadron, of which two detached to RHQ - used for reconnaissance and observation

+## 1906

+* Verdin p23

+## 1907

+* Verdin p24
+* Jun, Forest Troop (which by this point was sort of separate to D Squadron) was disbanded, with most people going to C Squadron, which became Forest Squadron

+## 1908

+* Verdin p25
+* Territorial Act 1908, which formed the Territorial Army
+* 1-Apr, re-titled *Cheshire Yeomanry (Earl of Chester's)* as part of the *Territorial Force*, with *A Squadron* at Knutsford (Detachments at Alderley Edge, Hale, Sale), *B Squadron* at Eaton (Detachments at Chester, Farndon, Aldford, Pulford, Tattenhall, Kelsall), *C Squadron* at Northwich (Detachments at Great Budworth, Appleton, Warburton, Nantwich, Winsford, Middlewich, Tarporley, Crewe), and *D Squadron* at Macclesfield (Detachments at Congleton, Stockport, Adlington)
+* Welsh Border Mounted Brigade formed from Cheshire Yeomanry, Denbigshire Yeomanry (informally the Denbigshire Hussars) and the Shropshire Yeomanry
+* Territorial Associations formed
+* Lecture by Lt Gen Sir R S Baden-Powell on scouting (Verdin p23)
+* Trained for the last time at Plovers Moss, and was a Brigade camp

+## 1909

+* Verdin p26
+* 9-May, camp at Ponds Farm, Salisbury Plain

-## Pre-war
+## 1910

+* Verdin p28
+* 6-May, Edward VII died
+* 14-May, camp at Cholmondeley
+* 19-May, service to commemorate Edward VII on Cholmondeley cricket ground
+* Lord Arthur Grosvenor resigned command, succeeded by Wyndham

 ## 1913

 * Verdin p13
 * Cooke published

-## 1908

-* 1-Apr, re-titled *Cheshire Yeomanry (Earl of Chester's)* as part of the *Territorial Force*, with *A Squadron* at Knutsford (Detachments at Alderley Edge, Hale, Sale), *B Squadron* at Eaton (Detachments at Chester, Farndon, Aldford, Pulford, Tattenhall, Kelsall), *C Squadron* at Northwich (Detachments at Great Budworth, Appleton, Warburton, Nantwich, Winsford, Middlewich, Tarporley, Crewe), and *D Squadron* at Macclesfield (Detachments at Congleton, Stockport, Adlington)

 # The First World War